toppers/hakoniwa-px4sim/drone_physics/README.md

 where $B$, $Jr$ is parameters related to the rotor properties.
 This makes the drone rotate around the $z$-axis.

 ## Experiments

+We connected with PX4 SITL simulator and tested the library with the following experiments.